-Actually MOAS Phoenix is in Cox Bazar, Bangladesch.
+Actually MOAS is working in Cox Bazar, Bangladesh.
 From there, MOAS is delivering much-needed humanitarian assistance and aid to the Rohingya people and will work to provide a platform for transparency, advocacy and accountability in the region where a deadly exodus is unfolding on the border between Bangladesh and Myanmar.

 For decades, Rohingya people have sought sanctuary from conflict and persecution in nearby countries, with Bangladesh having received up to 500,000 refugees in one of the most protracted refugee situations in the world.
 As of late July 2017, over 33,000 registered Rohingya were living in two formal camps in Cox’s Bazar, Bangladesh, with over 80,000 further refugees living in nearby makeshift camps.
 The conditions in the camps are poor, with the population facing endemic malnutrition, minimal hygiene facilities and high levels of physical and sexual abuse.